scoder/quicktions/README.rst

 fast, native extension module.

-Compared to the standard library 'fractions' module in Py2.7 and Py3.4, 'quicktions' is currently about 10x faster.
+Compared to the standard library 'fractions' module in Py2.7 and Py3.4, 'quicktions' is currently about 10x faster, and still about 5x faster than the current version in Python 3.5.